GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/solutions.md

 ## Coach's Guides

 - Challenge 1: Your first day as SRE
-- Challenge 2: There are others
+- Challenge 2: Yes, there are others
-- Challenge 3: Your first set of SLOs
+- Challenge 3: SLOs: Not Just Another Acronym
 - Challenge 4: Let the monitoring begin
+- Challenge 5: Setting Priorities for Reliability
-- Challenge 5: Implementing SLOs on the dashboard
+- Challenge 6: SLOs on the dashboard
-- Challenge 6: Stay alert
+- Challenge 7: Stay alert
-- Challenge 7: What's really UP, doc?!
+- Challenge 8: What's really UP, doc?

 ## Coach Prerequisites